AI reconstruction of European weather from the Euro-Atlantic regimes: Data availability

 \section{Data availability}

 Daily post-processed ERA5 data on surface \citep{ERA5Copernicus_surface_daily} and pressure levels \citep{ERA5pressure_daily}, was generated using Copernicus Climate Change Service information 2020, obtained from the Copernicus Climate Change Service \citep{ERA5Copernicus_pressure_daily, ERA5Copernicus_surface_daily}.
 Neither the European Commission nor ECMWF is responsible for any use that may be made of the Copernicus information or data it contains.
-The \ac{AI}-model implemented in this work are written in PyTorch Lightning \citep{william_falcon_2020_3828935} and released under the MIT License through a GitHub repository (in preparation) based on the Lightning-Hydra-Template \citep{Yadan2019Hydra}.
-The repository also contains all the script necessary to reproduce the results discussed in the paper (figures and tables).
-The data used to train the models will be made available on Zenodo (in preparation).
+The \ac{AI} models implemented in this work are written in PyTorch Lightning \citep{william_falcon_2020_3828935} and released under the MIT License through a GitHub repository (https://github.com/DSIP-FBK/anom\_recon) based on the Lightning-Hydra-Template \citep{Yadan2019Hydra}.
+The repository also contains all the scripts necessary to reproduce the results discussed in the paper (figures and tables).
+The data used to train the models is available on Zenodo (https://zenodo.org/records/17276947).